Get to Know Our Leadership – Lindsay Tamchin

 Maria Kolar

-Lindsay Tsai
+Lindsay Tamchin

 We are proud to profile a number of our team members spearheading growth and innovation at Roundtrip.
 Check out the rest of the series to get to know the rest of our leadership team.